 Table 7 displays cost and failure rate metrics of the solutions generated by the TOP solution methods over a longer time horizon.
-The upper part of the table shows the deviation in total costs from the expected total costs based on the (extrapolated) static solution.
-The lower part of the table shows the percentage of surgeries for which not all instruments are available in time.
+The upper part of the table shows the deviation (in percentage) of realized total costs from expected total costs.
+The expected total costs are calculated by multiplying the computed periodic costs of the static solution with the number of periods in the horizon.
+The lower part of the table shows the percentage of surgeries for which not all instruments are available in time (i.e., at the start of the surgery).
 Both averages and standard deviations are reported.

-The static solutions appear to perform quite well in the dynamic setting.
+The performance of the TOP solution methods appears to be quite similar.
+This is likely because of the structure of the problem and the fact that the static solutions where relatively close (see Table 4).
+The static solutions, in general, appear to perform quite well in the dynamic setting.
 The long term costs are very close to what can be expected based on an extrapolation of the static solution.
-In fact, the costs are likely to be slightly lower than the expectation, mainly because no costs are incurred for surgeries for which not all instruments are available in time.
-Of course, in reality there may be costs associated to this percentage of 'missed' surgeries, but as we do not have a measure of these costs we only report the percentage.
+In fact, the costs are often slightly lower than the expectation, mainly because the percentage of surgeries for which not all instruments are available in time is likely to be higher than in the static solution (because the static solution is not necessarily feasible in the dynamic setting) and no costs are incurred for surgeries for which not all instruments are available in time.
+Of course, in reality there may be costs associated to this percentage of 'missed' surgeries, but as we do not have a measure of these costs we only report the percentage of missed surgeries.

 Out of the four investigated dynamic simulation policies, the surgery schedule based on historical sampling is closest to the surgery schedule used in the static solution approach.
 Perturbed historical frequencies on the other hand is expected to generate a surgery schedule that is substantially more different.
-In general, the closer the long term surgery plan is to the surgery plan used in the static solution approach, the better the availability of instruments can be guarantueed.
+In general, the closer the long term surgery plan is to the surgery plan used in the static solution approach, the better the availability of instruments can be guaranteed.